 What We Wish We Knew about a Disney Vacation

 If you’re planning, or have planned a Disney Vacation, let’s face it, you’ve got plans!
 Big Plans!
 Amazing dining plans, your favorite ride list, maybe a special snack you’re just dying to try?
 Whatever it is know that your Disney Vacation is not a checklist.
 We know this because we actually have a whole Disney Checklist section on this blog.
 And at the end of the day, after many vacations, they still are not all checked off.
 Is this bad?
 Nope.
 Read what we’ve learned so far.

 You Can’t Do Everything

 As expert planners, and we mean EXPERT, we were shocked that we couldn’t fit everything in.
-Heck, between browsing gift shops, waiting in lines, waiting for buses to show up, the sporadic rains and getting derailed by some magical parade that showed up outta nowhere, there was no way we could have possibly foreseen everything that would screw up our well-laid plans.
+Heck, between browsing gift shops, waiting in lines, waiting for buses to show up, the sporadic rains, and getting derailed by some magical parade that showed up out of nowhere, there was no way we could have possibly foreseen everything that would screw up our well-laid plans.

 Be Aware of Magic and Free Things

 If you’re planning a Walt Disney World vacation be aware that it’s not about the checklist.
 Mind we love lists, and we do have checklists… but like Pirates of the Caribbean, “these are more what you’d call guidelines.”
 You can’t plan magic!
-But be sure to sure to STOP and enjoy it when it shows up.
-If you feel like you’re rushing from one thing to another, take a breath and look up.
+But be sure to STOP and enjoy it when it shows up.
+If you feel like you’re rushing from one thing to another, take a breath and lookup.
 Find the Hidden Pascals in Magic Kingdom.
-Play Agent P’s World showcase in Epcot.
+Play Agent P’s World Showcase in Epcot.
 Visit Pandora at Night in Animal Kingdom.
 Grab the FREE Sorcerers of the Magic Kingdom cards and play the game.
 And watch a street show in Hollywood Studios.